pappk/ai-checker/README.md

 Basic AI Checker game
 =======
-BUTE - Department of Measurement and Information Systems - Artificial Intelligence - Basic checker game (BME - MIT Mesterséges Intelligencia - Dáma játék)
+BUTE - Department of Measurement and Information Systems - Artificial Intelligence - Basic AI checker game (BME - MIT Mesterséges Intelligencia - Dáma játék)

 This code was made for a university project for the subject Artificial Intelligence.
 The project duration was one semester long and the active develepoment was finished for now.